MaxVRAM/Signifier/README.md

         0 snd_bcm2835
         1 snd_aloop
         ```
-    - Heck yeah!
+    - Nice one!
 What about the ALSA output?
         ```bash
         aplay -l
         ```